 All of this was hanging in the balance when he was trying to find somewhere to do an A’level in Music.

-'I joined the Sheffield Music Academy in 2010 at the not so young age of 15 until I was 18.
+'I joined the Sheffield Music Academy at the not so young age of 15 until I was 18.
 I was a shy and young individual who used music as a way of self expression.
 Music was a way for me to communicate and create ideas without the use for direct words.
 The Academy was a long shot that I took a gamble on, where I hoped my passion, determination and expertise in my chosen instrument would shine through on my interpretations of music.

 As a result of that gamble, I secured a scholarship that covered my tuition fees and my timetabled activities at the Academy.
 I had the opportunity to really push myself as a performer, obtaining my grade 8 for my violin as well as Classical Singing; I also experienced the drums which really helped my rhythm and coordination.
 Apart from my family support, without the support of the staff at the academy, I know I would have doubted myself and not given 100% when faced with unpredictable changes.
 The time, commitment and support they give you is truly inspiring.
 They keep cheering you on, even when you lack that self confidence to believe you yourself can overcome that self doubt.